LastMonopoly/scaled_app/README.md

 ## Getting Started

-In the `pubspec.yaml` of your flutter project, add the following dependency:
+For projects using Flutter 2.x.x, add the following dependency:

 ```yaml
 dependencies: